vuejs/vue-test-utils/docs/en/guides/using-with-vuex.md

     expect(actions.actionInput).toHaveBeenCalled()
   })

-  it('does not call store action actionInput when input value is not input and an input even is fired', () => {
+  it('does not call store action actionInput when input value is not input and an input event is fired', () => {
     const wrapper = shallow(Actions, { store, localVue })
     const input = wrapper.find('input')
     input.element.value = 'not input'